RedDuck-Software/midas-contracts/docgen/index.md

 function initiateRedemptionRequest(address tokenOut, uint256 amountStUsdIn) external returns (uint256 requestId)
 ```

-creates a stUSD redemption request.
-its a first step of stUSD redemption process
+first step of stUSD redemption process
+Burns stUSD from the user, and saves a redemption request
+into the storage.
+Then request should be validated off-chain
+and fulfilled by the vault`s admin by calling the
+`fulfillRedemptionRequest`

 _burns 'amountStUsdIn' amount from user
 and saves redemption request to the storage_